Choosing Your First Motorcycle

 Smaller is Better

 Anyway, not one of those objections holds any water.
-Anyone who thinks that a 600cc crotch rocket like the R6 (Yamaha), GSXR (Suzuki), Ninja (Kawasaki), or CBR (Honda) will be too small after a season, or 5 seasons, doesn't have the slightest idea of the capabilities of the 600cc sportbike class.
-Very very few riders will ever be able to get everything out of a 600cc sportbike.
+I rode a 600 Ninja in the California Superbike School course and I'm here to tell you that nobody is going to outgrow that motorcycle in a year, or five years.
+The same will be true of the other 600cc bikes, the R6 (Yamaha), GSXR (Suzuki), or CBR (Honda).
 In fact, the problem with the 600s isn't that they're too small for a first bike; they're too big.
 The ONLY good thing about any of the 600cc sportbikes mentioned above is that choosing one for a first motorcycle is not as dumb as choosing one of their 1000cc counterparts.

 How about the cruisers?
 There's no doubt that a cruiser by its nature is a far less highly-strung mount than one of the sportbikes, but they have plenty of bite.
 A 750cc or smaller cruiser from any of the major Japanese makers would be a fine choice in that category.
 If you're a Harley fan, the 883 Sportster is the entry machine, and a good choice, especially if you're concerned about height — it has a very low seat height.